aspose-ocr/Aspose.OCR-Products/ocr/java/conversion/jpeg-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert JPEG to TXT Using Java" %}}

- In order to render JPEG to TXT, weвЂ™ll use [Aspose.OCR for Java](https://products.aspose.com/ocr/java) API which is a feature-rich, powerful and easy to use conversion API for Java platform.
+ In order to render JPEG to TXT, we’ll use
+ [Aspose.OCR for Java](https://products.aspose.com/ocr/java)
+ API which is a feature-rich, powerful and easy to use conversion API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-ocr)